Niicck/cookiecutter-niicck-django/README.md

 ## Getting Started

 ### Environment Variables
-1. Run `make .env` to build a .env file from a template.
+1. Run `make env-file` to build a .env file from a template.
 2. Configure any variables as needed, change any variables that say `changeme`.

 ### Run the app with Docker